Terms and conditions of purchase

 (c) The Supplier will indemnify UWE against any and all loss, costs, expenses, and liabilities caused to UWE whether directly as a result of the action, claim or demand of any third party by reason of any breach by the Supplier of these conditions or of any terms or obligations on the Suppliers part implied by the Sale of Goods and Services Act 1982 or by any other statute or statutory provision relevant to the Contract or to Goods or work covered thereby.
 This indemnity shall not be prejudiced or waived by any exercise of UWE rights under Condition 14.

-(d) The Supplier shall hold satisfactory insurance cover with a reputable insurer to fulfil the Supplier’s insurance obligations for the duration of this Contract including public liability insurance cover of at least £5m.
-The supplier shall affect insurance against all those risks arising from the supplier’s indemnity in Condition 17(c).
+(d) The Supplier shall hold satisfactory insurance cover with a reputable insurer to fulfil the Supplier’s insurance obligations for the duration of this Contract including professional indemnity insurance cover with a minimum limit of indemnity of £5 million, if applicable, public liability insurance cover with a minimum limit of indemnity of £5 million.
+The Supplier shall affect insurance against all those risks arising from the Supplier’s indemnity in Condition 17(c).
 Satisfactory evidence of such insurance and payment of current premiums shall be shown to UWE upon request.

 18. Recovery of Sums Due